DataDog/documentation/content/en/developers/faq/is-there-an-alternative-to-dogstatsd-and-the-api-to-submit-metrics-threadstats.md

 ### Variations

-* The main difference is that metrics received by Threadstats may already have a timestamp
+* Unlike with DogStatsD, metrics received by Threadstats may already have timestamps.
-* Metrics are not aggregated via a centralized server, but they are aggregated and flushed in a Python thread of your script.
-So you'll get a per-script aggregation instead of a per host aggregation
+* Metrics are not aggregated via a centralized server; rather, they are aggregated and flushed in a Python thread in your script.
+Thus, aggregation is per script rather than per host.

 To handle timestamps, Threadstats uses 2 parameters: a flush interval and a roll-up interval.